With proven technological track record, LG Electronics to lead the smart energy industry with its total HVAC solution

 Council are increasing investment in energy infrastructure by utilizing smart

-grid, Dubai, Abu Dhabi, Saudi Arabia, and Qatar have all announced energy
+grid, Dubai, Abu Dhabi and Saudi Arabia have all announced energy policies up

-policies up until 2030 to maximize energy efficiency.
-Africa is not an
+until 2030 to maximize energy efficiency.
+Africa is not an exception.
+According

 while United Nations Environment Program analyzed that in regions like Africa